Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 - 139 TCP
 - 445 TCP

 The client needs port 443 TCP to access a WebDAV share (a SharePoint document library, for example).
+Firewalls and proxies must not block WebDAV HTTP extensions.
 ## 17.6.
 Why is out of office abbreviated OOF and not OOO?
 Back in the 1980s, Microsoft had a UNIX OS named Xenix ... but read yourself <a href="https://techcommunity.microsoft.com/t5/exchange-team-blog/why-is-oof-an-oof-and-not-an-ooo/ba-p/610191" target="_blank">here</a>.
 ## 17.7.
 Should I use .docx or .htm as file format for templates?
 Signatures in Outlook sometimes look different than my templates.